siavcom/web-ones-technology/README.md

 -Give read/write permission to this directory.
 In this directory put the web-ones.zip file and unzip it.

-This will generate a web-ones directory and inside web-ones is the public folder and in that folder is the communication
+This will generate a web-ones directory and inside web-ones is the public folder and in that folder has a Empresas.json file

-Definition in the back-end server`
+In this file has the comunications parameters to the back-end server

 `  "arcor": {`
 `     "url": "http://<ip back-end server>:<ip port>/",`
 `    "nem_emp": "<Company name>",`